-- 1. If it appears that the jam was caused by the type of ammunition being used, try another brand, type, or lot number.
-Remember use only factory ammunition of the correct caliber. - 2.
+- If it appears that the jam was caused by the type of ammunition being used, try another brand, type, or lot number.
+Remember - use only factory ammunition of the correct caliber. - 2.
 If changing ammunition does not at once eliminate malfunctions, then the following steps should be taken: - a.
 Thoroughly clean the pistol, paying particular attention to the removal of accumulated grease and dirt.
 Use a bristle brush and solvent to remove grease and fouling from the breech-face, extractor, chamber, and feed ramp area immediately behind the chamber. - b.
 Check to be sure that the magazine spring firmly returns the magazine follower to the top of the magazine. - c.
 Check the magazine lips to be certain that they are free of nicks and burrs and that they are not deformed or cracked. - d.
-Remove excess oil and solvent from all cleaned components, load the magazine, and try the pistol again.
+Remove excess oil and solvent from all cleaned components, load the magazine, and using a firm two-handed grip, try the pistol again.
 Make sure you are following the correct loading and firing sequence as described in this manual. - e.
 If none of the above steps is effective, try a different magazine of Ruger manufacture.
 If use of a new magazine does not resolve the issue, contact the Ruger Customer Service Department.
 (See "Shipping Firearms For Repair" on page 31.) - f.
 Alterations to the pistol or use of non-Ruger magazines and accessories may cause malfunctions.
 See "Alteration Warning" on page 11.

+DISASSEMBLY

-DISASSEMBLY Be sure pistol is unloaded!
+Be sure pistol is unloaded!

-An on-line video demonstrating the disassembly and reassembly of the SECURITY-9[®] pistol can be viewed by going to Ruger.com/TechTips.
+An on-line video demonstrating the disassembly and reassembly of the SECURITY-9® pistol can be viewed by going to Ruger.com/TechTips.
+The SECURITY-380® is operated and maintained in the same manner.

-1. Keep pistol pointed in a safe direction.
-Press the magazine latch and withdraw the magazine from the frame (see Figure 3).
+Keep the pistol pointed in a safe direction.
+Press the magazine latch and withdraw the magazine from the frame (see Figure 5).

-2. Pull the slide to the rear and lock it in the open position by pushing upward on the slide stop. (see Figure 4).
+2. Pull the slide to the rear and lock it in the open position by pushing upward on the slide stop. (see Figure 6).

-3. Inspect the chamber and verify that it is empty (see Figure 5).
+3. Inspect the chamber and verify that it is empty (see Figure 7).

-4. Retract the slide slightly and release it (see Figure 6).
+4. Retract the slide slightly and release it (see Figure 8).
 This will disengage the slide stop and allow the slide to move fully forward.

-5. Retract the slide appoximately 1/16" so the front of the slide aligns with the front of the grip frame.
-Pry loose the takedown pin using a non-marring armorer's tool or other flat, blunt tool (see Figure 7).
+5. Retract the slide approximately 3/16" until the takedown pin aligns with the cutout in the slide.
+Pry loose the takedown pin using a non-marring armorer's tool or other flat, blunt tool (see Figure 9).